Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Introduction

 2) Our theoretical results imply that feature subsampling of RF is essential to recover interactions by the RF tree ensemble.
 When too few features are sampled at each node, the tree ensemble is close to extremely randomized trees and DWP of any set of signed features is independent of the response, which means it does not contain information on the LLS model; When too many features are sampled, all the trees in the ensemble will be very similar to one another and that turns out to make it difficult to use tree structures to distinguish between interactions and non-interactions.
 More specifically, the ratio between the number of subsampled features $m_{try}$ and the total number of features $p$ should be a non-zero constant in order for our algorithm to learn higher-order interactions from tree paths.

 \textbf{Existing theoretical works on RF.} Existing theoretical studies of RF and its variants belong to two categories.
 The first focuses on estimating the regression function under Lipschitz or related conditions on the underlying regression function via averaging the decision trees in the RF tree ensemble.
-The second category studies feature importance measures as a RF output.
+The second category studies feature importance measures as an RF output.
 In contrast, we provide the first study on feature interaction selection consistency under a new LSS model using DWP extracted from the RF tree ensemble.

-In particular, in the first category, Biau \cite{biau2012} considers "median forests" \cite{duroux2016}, originally considered as a theoretical surrogate by Breiman \cite{breiman2004}, and obtains the $L_2$ convergence rate under the \textit{Lipschitz} continuous models.
+In particular, in the first category, Biau \cite{biau2012} considers ``median forests" \cite{duroux2016}, originally considered as a theoretical surrogate by Breiman \cite{breiman2004}, and obtains the $L_2$ convergence rate under the \textit{Lipschitz} continuous models.
 Scornet et al. \cite{scornet2015} give the first consistency result for Breiman's original RF with \textit{sub-sampling} instead of bootstrapping in the \textit{low-dimensional} setting when data is generated via an additive regression model with continuous components.
 Wager and Athey \cite{wager2018} consider a variant of RF, called honest RF, in the causal inference setup and prove its point-wise consistency and asymptotic normality when the conditional mean function is Lipschitz continuous.
-Mentch and Hooker \cite{mentch2015} show that, when some Lipschitz-type conditions are met, moderately \textit{large number of trees} approximate the infinite number of trees.
+Similar, Mentch and Hooker \cite{mentch2015} showed that, under some Lipschitz-type conditions, moderately \textit{large number of trees} approximate well the infinite number of trees.
 Based on these asymptotic normality results, \cite{mentch2017} derived hypothesis tests for the null hypothesis that the regression function is additive.
 Thus, if one defines \textit{features interaction} as the deviation from a continuous additive regression function, then their results enable testing on a particular candidate.
 In contrast, in this work we define \textit{feature interaction} via the non-continuous Boolean functions in the LSS model and we derive consistent interaction selection via the RF tree ensemble, as opposed to a test for an individual interaction as in \cite{mentch2017}.